OS DIRETORES [USA]by ongmonky-762-975996 | created - 17 Sep 2013 | updated - 19 Sep 2013 | Public

 22. Hal Ashby

-Hal Ashby was born the fourth and youngest child in a Mormon household in Ogden, Utah, on September 2, 1929.
+Hal Ashby was born the fourth and youngest child in a Mormon household, in Ogden, Utah, to Eileen Ireta (Hetzler) and James Thomas Ashby, on September 2, 1929.
 His father was a dairy farmer.
-After a rough childhood that included the divorce of his parents, his father's suicide, his dropping out of high school, getting married and divorced all ...
+After a rough childhood that included the divorce of his parents, his father's suicide, his dropping out of ...

 23. William Asher